Ativan vs Xanax. Which is Better, Stronger & Most Effective for Anxiety?

 - Respiratory depression that leads to shortness of breath

-These serious side effects may occur if a person follows their Xanax dosage.
+These severe side effects may occur if a person follows their Xanax dosage.
 If someone experiences these symptoms, they should seek out medical assistance:

 - Chronic headaches